cyclus/cyclus.github.com/source/cep/cep18.rst

      /// @return the target resource for this request cyclus::Material::Ptr response();

-     /// @return the model respondeing to the request cyclus::FacilityModel* responder();
+     /// @return the model responding to the request cyclus::FacilityModel* responder();
    };